Captain Steady – The Real Life Superhero That Makes a Difference

 The superhero concept is not new.
 While many believe Superman to be the oldest superhero, Mandrake the Magician debuted four years before Superman hit the scene in 1938.
 Mandrake the Magician’s superpower: he was able to make people believe anything, simply by gesturing hypnotically.

-Saul is an example of a quick “voila” moment: he saw a bright light and encountered Jesus in a “superhero” sort of way that suddenly and radically altered his life and his name.
-It led to his conversion and his powerful effect on many, including those of us who read his letters in the New Testament today.
-(Acts 9:1-9) Wouldn’t you like your influence to have that kind of ongoing impact?
+Saul is seemingly an example of an instant success: he saw a bright light and encountered Jesus in a “superhero” sort of way that suddenly and radically altered his name and his life.
+It led to his conversion, and, as a result, he had a powerful effect on many, including those of us who read his letters in the New Testament today.
+(Acts 9:1-9) Wouldn’t you like to have that kind of ongoing impact?
 I would!

 What kept Paul focused and continuing to pursue his calling?
 Paul was…

-• Clear on who called him and what he was called to do.
+• Clear on WHO called him and WHAT he was called to do.

 • Not discouraged by terrifying or violent opposition.